 ED.
 IOWA HOMESTRAD :- We notice in your paper of the 26th of June, a letter from your Greene county correspondent-something about plows."
 We are not practical farmers, but having been a long time selling agricultural implements in this State, we have learned something about them from the experience of our patrons.
 We are now introducing and selling here, a new kind of plow, which has some, if not all the qualities your Green county farmers require .-We sold about half a dozen last year, and about twice that number this season-just enough to give them a trial.
-The result so far, has been plow-the shape not being materially different committed to any one individual.
-To each memstrength and durability. lins & Co., Hartford, the celebrated axe mann- be resisted. - Boldenstein. facturers.
+The result so far, has been strength and durability. lins & Co., Hartford, the celebrated axe mann- be resisted. - Boldenstein. facturers.
 The mould board, share, and land sides are made of steel, same quality as is used for the cutting edge of their axes-and these three pieces are cast in iron moulds, which chill the steel, giving it a hard, smooth surface.
 Each plow is just like others of same "letter" and "number," and a new point, or share, or land side, as may be needed, can be obtained at any time. which will exactly fit the other parts.
 The standard is wrought iron with an adjustment to give the qualities of the plow we had almost forgot the second objection to it.
 That is the price. being much superior in material and rig to any other in use.) at twenty-one dollars, or without coulter for seventeen and eighteen dollars.
 We think they will wear at least three times as long as any other plows now in use, and that they are culine, lows.
 Indolent Boes.